 The author Elizabeth Goudge lived in Marldon between 1939 and 1951 and wrote some of her best known books during that period, some of which feature or are based on well known local places e.g. Compton, Berry Pomeroy and Torquay.
 The Group aim to acquire a complete library of her books and already have many titles, including a few signed first editions.

 Since being established in 2001, the Group has consistently maintained a healthy membership for a village of its size.
-The Group’s Open Meetings are held on the second Friday in March, June, September (A.G.M.) and December and attract attendances of 70-plus Members and non-members.
+The Group’s Open Meetings are held on the first Friday in March, June and December with our September (A.G.M.) on the second Friday and attract attendances of 70-plus Members and non-members.

 For more information or to ‘join us’, please use our CONTACTS page.